The heart of who we are

 We deliver and champion excellence in service, support and advocacy for and with people with spinal cord injury.

 Leading the way

-We follow our founders’ lead every day as we work to increase the health, mobility and options of those living with spinal cord injury all across this province.
-It’s a profoundly important job that is accomplished through an unwavering commitment to the person behind the injury, and by maintaining active relationships with the people and communities we serve and work alongside.
+We follow our founders’ lead every day as we work to increase the health, mobility and options of those living with spinal cord injury and other disabilities all across this province.
+It’s a profoundly important job that is accomplished through an unwavering commitment to the person behind the disability, and by maintaining active relationships with the people and communities we serve and work alongside.
 We are experts in SCI and serve people with all disabilities.